 The base of the nose has a trapezoidal shape and the whole solid can be inscribed in a parallelepiped.

-However that solid is not quite enough to block out the nose shape and we need to add a small portion to the base of the nose.
-As you can see indicated in green, the solid shown in the first image has remained unchanged while we need to add a small block to the base to extend it further down and to accommodate the “ball” or the frontal part of the nose.
+However, that solid is not quite enough to block out the nose shape and we need to add a small portion to the base of the nose.
+As you can see, the solid shown in the first image has remained unchanged while we need to add a small block to the base to extend it further down and to accommodate the “ball” or the frontal part of the nose.

-In this picture the green lines show the levels at which nose root and base should be drawn.
-Moreover you can see an application of the blocking method.
+In this picture, the green lines show the levels at which the nose root and base should be drawn.
+Moreover, you can see an application of the blocking method.
 You can start defining the general shape of the nose, as shown in the second picture, and position it correctly before starting to refine it.

-In this example you can see how following the blocking the nose looks natural and integrated with the face
+In this example you can see how following the blocking of the nose looks natural and integrated with the face.

-Before wrapping up the tutorial I want to point your attention on the shape of the tip of the nose also called ball of the nose.
+Before wrapping up the tutorial I want to point your attention to the shape of the tip of the nose also called the ball of the nose.

-Nose drawing is not an easy beast to tame and there are certainly many other things than can be said about it.
-However I hope this nose drawing tutorial has at least given you a solid foundation upon which to build this technical and artistic skill.
+Nose drawing is not an easy beast to tame and there are certainly many other things that can be said about it.
+However, I hope this nose drawing tutorial has at least given you a solid foundation upon which to build this technical and artistic skill.

-Feel free to comment the tutorial or contact us for questions in the Contact us section of the site, We would love to hear from you!
+Feel free to comment on the tutorial or contact us for questions in the Contact Us section of the site, We would love to hear from you!